Generic Name: glatiramer (gla-TIR-a-mer)

 Copaxone is used for:

 Copaxone is a polypeptide mixture.
 How Copaxone works is not fully understood.
-However, it is thought to act by changing immune processes responsible for the effects of multiple sclerosis.
+However, it is thought to act by changing immune processes responsible for the effects of MS.

 Do NOT use Copaxone if:

 - you are allergic to any ingredient in Copaxone or to mannitol